Bart0ss/RedditBOT/README.md

 # What is this BOT about?

-At this moment it is scanning given amount of threads of given subreddit e.g 50 threads from http://reddit.com/r/news and does stuff that you'll tell him to do
+At this moment it's just scanning given amount of threads of given subreddit e.g 50 threads from http://reddit.com/r/news and does stuff that you'll tell him to do (atm it has very limited functionality0

 # What kind of 'stuff' can it do?
 At this moment there's only checking if comment (not post) author has birthday today (his reddit account of course)